devleaks/followthegreens/docs/index.md

 # Troubleshooting

+## Set Up

+One size does not fit all.

+Parameters in FtG are fitted according to information FtG can find and rely on like the aircraft ICAO to estimate its size and weight.
+From this environmental information, FtG sets a a few key parameters which have been tested for the situation.

+If proposed parameters are not appropriate, it always is possible to supply preferred parameters through the preference file.

+The following parameters are key to ensure an enjoyable FtG experience.
+Depending on the aircraft size, the leading light must be visible a few reasonable meters in front of the aircraft.
+If the length of the visible lights ahead is too short, the time to react to a situation might/will be short.
+The benefit of FtG will not be exploited to its maximum.

+A green path all the way to destination, or just a few lights ahead, or a running rabbit in front of the aircraft is a matter of preference.

+I witness FtG at Dubai airport (OMDB).
+The rabbit was short, about 1 or 2 aircraft length in front of the aircraft, running quickly (about one second for the light to run the entire distance lit in front of the aircraft.)
+It mainly was showing directions.
+Turn left here, turn right here.
+I did not see any stop bar.
+I surely must be entertaining for the pilot.
+Just follow the greens.

+Follow the Greens 4D is [experimental](https://www.sciencedirect.com/science/article/pii/S0968090X19311404),
+and only exist and run here!

+I hope FtG will make your taxi rides more enjoyable.

+## In case of Misbehavior...

 FtG may sometimes not find a route, or show undesired behavior.

 FtG produces a log file named `ftglog.txt` located in python plugin folder, right next to `PI_FollowTheGrees.py` file.